Order-invariant measures on fixed causal sets: Introduction

 \section{Introduction}

+For a finite partially ordered set (poset) $P=(X,<)$, a {\em linear extension} of $P$ is a linear order on $X$ extending the partial order $<$.
+The notion of a uniform random linear extension of $P$ arises in a number of contexts, see for instance~\cite{Bri3,Wink}, enabling meaning to be given to the probability that $x$ is below $y$, when $x$ and $y$ are incomparable.

+We pick out one property possessed by the uniform measure in the finite case.
+A {\em down-set} in a poset $P=(X,<)$ is a subset $D$ of $X$ such that, if $x\in D$ and $y<x$, then $y \in D$.
+For $A$ a down-set in $P$ of size $k$, if we consider any linear extension of $P$ in which the bottom $k$ elements are the elements of $A$, then the order on these elements is a linear extension of the poset $P_A$ induced by $P$ on $A$.
+It is easy to see that, under the uniform probability measure, if we condition on the event that the bottom $k$ elements are those in $A$, then each linear extension of $P_A$ is equally likely.

+Our aim in this paper is to initiate study of the case where $P$ is countably infinite, imposing the property above -- which we shall call {\em order-invariance} -- as an axiom.
+This condition, enabling a passage from the finite to the infinite, is hopefully reminiscent of the notion of a {\em Gibbs measure} from statistical physics.

+As we shall see, depending on $P$, there may be one, many, or no order-invariant probability measures on the set of linear extensions of $P$ (or ``on $P$'', for short).
+Our results include sufficient conditions for the existence of an order-invariant measure on $P$, and sufficient conditions for uniqueness.
+We also give a number of examples, including one class of posets -- the downward-branching trees $T$ -- for which we give a surprisingly subtle answer to the question of when there is an order-invariant measure on $T$.

+Our need to be able to discuss the ``bottom $k$ elements'' in a linear extension of $P$ leads us to restrict the class of countable posets we deal with, and also the class of their linear extensions.

 A {\em causal set} is a countably infinite partially ordered set $P=(Z,<)$ such that every element is above only finitely many others.
-A causal set is exactly a partially order set that has a linear extension with the order-type of $\N$, i.e., a bijection $\lambda: \N \to Z$ such that we never have $i<j$ and $\lambda(i) > \lambda(j)$.
-We call such a linear extension a {\em natural extension}.
+A causal set is exactly a poset that has a linear extension with the order-type of $\N$, i.e., a bijection $\lambda: \N \to Z$ such that we never have $i<j$ and $\lambda(i) > \lambda(j)$.
+We call such a linear extension of a countable poset a {\em natural extension}.

-We are interested in probability measures on the set of natural extensions of a fixed causal set $P$.
-More specifically, we are interested in such measures that satisfy a property called {\em order-invariance}: for each $k \in \N$, and each $k$-element down-set $A$ of $P$, conditioned on the event that $\{\lambda(1), \dots, \lambda(k)\} = A$, each possible linear extension of the restriction $P_A$ of $P$ to $A$ is equally likely to be the restriction of $\lambda$ to $[k]$.
+A probability measure on the set of natural extensions of a causal set $P$ is {\em order-invariant} if, for each $k \in \N$ and each $k$-element down-set $A$ of $P$, conditioned on the event that $\{\lambda(1), \dots, \lambda(k)\} = A$, each linear extension of $P_A$ is equally likely to be the restriction of $\lambda$ to $[k]$.

+In this paper, all our measures will be probability measures, although we often omit explicit mention of this; for instance, we will write ``order-invariant measure'' instead of ``order-invariant probability measure''.

+We give a simple example, to illustrate the definitions and to show that there are posets $P$ with more than one order-invariant measure on $P$.